PubGentleman/RoommateSwipe/replit.md

 **Groups Implementation:**
 - **Swipeable Group Discovery**: Tinder-style card interface for browsing groups
   - Large cards with group info, swipe gestures, and action buttons (X/heart)
-  - Join groups by swiping right or tapping heart button
+  - Request to join by swiping right or tapping heart button (not instant join)
   - Skip groups by swiping left or tapping X button
-  - "You're In!" notification with 2-second display when joining
+  - "Request Sent!" notification with 2-second display when liking a group
   - Spring animations and haptic feedback for interactions
+- **Approval Workflow**:
+  - Users "like" a group to send join request (adds to pendingMembers)
+  - ALL group members can view and accept/reject pending requests
+  - Accept moves user from pendingMembers to members
+  - Reject removes user from pendingMembers
+  - Group creators can remove existing members
+  - Any non-creator member can leave a group
 - **Group Storage & Cross-User Visibility**:
   - Groups stored globally in AsyncStorage (key: `@roommate_finder/groups`)
   - NOT scoped per user - all users on same device see all groups